Pride Month: International LGBTQ Pride Day

 International LGBTQ Pride Day is a day dedicated to LGBTQ pride, held on June 28 to commemorate the anniversary of the Stonewall riots, prior to the entire month becoming associated with LGBTQ Pride.

 The San Francisco Pride march was promoted as the International Lesbian & Gay Freedom Day Parade from 1981 to 1994, likely the origin of an international pride day.

 Serbian group Arkadija commemorated International Pride Day in 1991 with a forum concerning queer activism and art at Belgrade Youth Center.
 Nicaragua's first public pride festival was also held on this day 1991 to commemorate the Stonewall Riots.
 Serbia also marked International Pride Day in between 2013 and 2015 with Hate-Free Zone actions, organized by GSA, Women in Black and other NGOs.

 Criticism

-Some have criticized how many companies release Pride Month-themed products, likening it to the concept of slacktivism, as the companies are perceived to be using the topic of LGBT rights as a means of profit, without contributing to the movement in a meaningful way.
-Others have criticized the seemingly hypocritical nature of companies making social media profiles evoke the rainbow pride flag while refusing to alter the profile pictures in areas without broad LGBT acceptance.
+Some have criticized how many companies release Pride Month-themed products, likening it to the concept of slacktivism, as the companies are perceived to be using the topic of LGBTQ rights as a means of profit, without contributing to the movement in a meaningful way or even while financing the campaigns of homophobic politicians.
+Others have criticized the seemingly hypocritical nature of companies making social media profiles evoke the rainbow pride flag while refusing to alter the profile pictures in areas without broad LGBTQ acceptance.

 Some religious and cultural groups oppose Pride Month on ideological grounds.
 They view LGBTQ+ identities and relationships as contrary to their beliefs and traditions.
 These objections often lead to tensions and conflicts during Pride Month.